citp/privacy-policy-historical/n/nz/nzf/nzfilm.co.nz.md

 By signing up as a Member of the NZ Film VOD Service you will be automatically added to our NZ Film VOD Service mailing list.
 You may also from time to time receive emails regarding NZ Film surveys and promotions.

-If you don’t want to be on our NZ Film mailing list, you can request to unsubscribe any time by emailing [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#6c1a03082c02160a050001420f03420216).
+If you don’t want to be on our NZ Film mailing list, you can request to unsubscribe any time by emailing [vod@nzfilm.co.nz](mailto:vod@nzfilm.co.nz).

 We may also email you from time to time regarding your Member Account information.
 These emails are critical to the effective operation of the NZ Film VOD Service and you may not unsubscribe unless you terminate your Membership.